Table of Contents

 Compliance Across Industries

-- Health Information Technology for Economic and Clinical Health (HITECH): HITECH controls how healthcare organisations work with digital patient data, including the ways data is collected, stored, and transferred.
+- Health Information Technology for Economic and Clinical Health (HITECH).
+HITECH lays out how digital patient data should be collected, stored and transferred.

-- Payment Card Industry Data Security Standard (PCI-DSS): As credit card fraud continues to rise, PCI-DSS helps merchants and payment processors properly store financial information and transfer data across the Internet.
+- Payment Card Industry Data Security Standard (PCI-DSS).
+This law tells merchants and payment processors how to properly store financial data and transfer it across the internet.

-- General Data Protection Regulation (GDPR): Similar to the CCPA, GDPR is the European Union (EU) version.
-GDPR is a strict set of regulations that give EU consumers more control over the way corporations store and use their data.
-Any organisation that uses EU consumer data must have controls in place to allow consumers to have their data deleted upon request.
+- General Data Protection Regulation (GDPR).
+GDPR is the European Union (EU) version of the CCPA.
+It is a strict set of rules that give EU consumers more control over how their data is stored and used.
+Any organisation that collects EU consumer data must honour requests for data to be deleted.

-- North American Electric Reliability Corporation (NERC): State-sponsored attacks on government infrastructure are on the rise, and NERC aims to protect utility and energy companies from being victims of cyber-criminals.
-The standards help utility organisations reduce the risk of a compromise and potential impact on residents.
+- North American Electric Reliability Corporation (NERC).
+State-sponsored attacks on government infrastructure are on the rise.
+NERC aims to protect utility and energy companies from being victims.

 Regulatory Compliance in Cybersecurity

-Always review standards for cybersecurity controls, and if you don’t understand these strategies, employ the appropriate vendors and outside contractors to help.
-These professionals will review your current setup and design a plan to update your current controls so that you can stay compliant and avoid hefty fines.
+Just remember to review compliance standards for cybersecurity controls.
+And if you don’t have what’s needed, you can always ask vendors and consultants to help.
+Industry professionals can review your current setup and design a plan to get you compliant and avoid hefty fines

-- Audit your current environment: Assess risks, identify components that could be at risk, and find the weaknesses in your current environment so that you can design future cybersecurity controls.
+- Audit your environment.
+Assess your current risks and find the weaknesses in your environment so that you can design cybersecurity controls.

-- Continual improvements: With many plans, any weaknesses can be discovered through lessons learned after major issues.
-Your compliance plan should be reviewed frequently to improve it and update it with the latest changes.
-Should your organisation suffer from a data breach, use lessons learned to drive improvements so that the same mistakes are not repeated.
+- Continual improvements.
+With many plans, any weaknesses can be discovered by tracking lessons learned after a major issue.
+Your compliance plan should be reviewed frequently and updated with the latest changes.
+If your organisation suffers a data breach, use lessons learned to drive improvements so that you don’t repeat the same mistakes.